retry51776/notes/development/ai/paper.md

 "Human-level performance in multi-task reinforcement learning" by Volodymyr Mnih, et al. (2015): This paper presents the "DQN" algorithm, which was able to achieve human-level performance on a suite of Atari 2600 games using reinforcement learning.
 This was a significant achievement in the field of reinforcement learning, and it laid the foundation for many subsequent advances in the area.

 "Attention Is All You Need" by Vaswani, et al. (2017): This paper introduces the "Transformer" model, which is a type of neural network that is particularly well-suited for natural language processing tasks.
 The Transformer model has had a significant impact on the field of NLP, and it has been used in a variety of applications, including machine translation and language modeling.
+> Position encoding is similar how external ear changes noise a little for brain detecte position.
 > GPT4 has 220 billions parameters; 16 way mixture model; 8 set of weights;

 Filter query step:
 The idea is embedding layer encoded w position info.
 Then train attention matrix(n^2) to capture relationship weights; Then attention matrix times embedding layer to get filtered input.